Roberta Wohlstetter: Career

 Wohlstetter worked from 1948 to 1965 for the RAND Institute, an American research institute that advises governments in shaping public policy processes, She continued to serve as a consultant to the institute until 2002.

 In 1963, Columbia University awarded her the Bancroft Prize in American History.

-Wohlstetter has taught at the University of Chicago, Barnard College and Howard University and has lectured at many other colleges.
+Wohlstetter taught at the University of Chicago, Barnard College and Howard University and lectured at many other colleges.
 She was a member of the Council on Foreign Relations, the International Institute for Strategic Studies, the Defense Science Council and the Advisory Council of the National Center for Intelligence Studies.
 She served as a consultant to the Assistant Secretary of Defense for International Security Affairs, and to the General Research Corporation in Santa Barbara, California.
 Wohlstetter was called to advise President John F. Kennedy during the Cuban Missile Crisis.

 Pearl Harbor: Warning and Decision

 President Ronald Reagan presents Albert and Roberta Wohlstetter and Paul Nitze with the Presidential Medal of Freedom.
 The East Room of the White House, Washington, D.C., 7 November 1985.
 Photograph by Peter J. Souza, courtesy of the Ronald Reagan Presidential Library.

 As part of her work at the RAND Corporation, she carried out research that was published in 1962 in the book Pearl Harbor: Warning and Decision, a book that discusses the reasons for the US intelligence failures that led to the surprise attack on Pearl Harbor by the Japanese Empire in 1941.

 The research for the book was based on the hearings held in the American Congress following the Japanese attack on Pearl Harbor and published in 1946.
 Her research was also based on the published memoirs of Japanese and American statesmen and military commanders.
 In addition, it was based on interviews of people who participated in the invasion from the US Navy and US Army.